asmuth/brokerd/readme.md

 To add/publish events, you connect via TCP and send your data as arbitray (possibly nested) json-objects.
 Consequent events/json-objects may be seperated by newline, whitespace, zero-byte or tab.
 The only constraint on the format of your json events is that Fyrehose will add a `_time` key containing the timestamp at which the event was received if it doesn't exist already (you can also use this to retroactively add events).

 To retrieve/subscribe to events, you send your query over the same connection.
-Every query must be prefixed with an ASCII bang ("!") and end with a newline ("\n").
+Every query must end with a newline ("\n").
 The response consists of one or more newline-seperated json objects.
 Unless in keepalive-mode, Fyrehose will close the connection after a query has finished.
 You can only run one query at a time, but you can still publish events while the query is running.
 The order of events within a response is not guaranteed to be chronological.

 _add a few example events:_